-This tutorial is the sixth installment of introductions to the RAPIDS ecosystem.
+This tutorial is the fifth installment of introductions to the RAPIDS ecosystem.
 The series explores and discusses various aspects of RAPIDS that allow its users solve ETL (Extract, Transform, Load) problems, build ML (Machine Learning) and DL (Deep Learning) models, explore expansive graphs, process geospatial, signal, and system log data, or use SQL language via BlazingSQL to process data.

 The emergence of social networks such as LinkedIn, Twitter, or Facebook brought extensive and complex graphs into existence and everyday use, graphs with billions of nodes and hundreds of billions if not trillions of edges.
 Processing graphs of this scale that can scale to handle large objects and able to process data fast.